TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ### Creating an API

-Use `kubectl apply` with the *Hello World* CRD to generate an API definition resource in Kubernetes:
+Use `kubectl apply` to add API CRDs to Kubernetes.
+For example, using the provided *Hello World* CRD:

 ```
 kubectl -n tyk-demo apply -f deployments/k8s-operator/data/tyk-operator/hello-world.yaml